U.S. intends to send two Guantanamo detainees to Algeria

 But some members of Congress, mostly his fellow Democrats but also some influential Republicans, have been pushing Obama to make good on his pledge to close the base, which he reiterated in a major national security speech this spring.

-A hunger strike that has involved a majority of the inmates - and daily force-feeding of dozens - has fuelled the calls to shut the detention centre.
+A hunger strike that has involved a majority of the inmates - and daily force-feeding of dozens - has fueled the calls to shut the detention center.
 This week lawmakers blasted its cost, about $2.7 million per prisoner per year, compared with $70,000 per inmate at maximum-security federal prisons.

 Dianne Feinstein, chair of the Senate Intelligence Committee and a leading advocate for resuming transfers, ending the force-feeding and closing the prison, renewed her call to send home the 84 others cleared to leave.